 - Last Name

-- Email: If you plan to disburse sub-merchant funds to Venmo via email address, the email address provided must match the sub-merchant's Venmo account.
+- Email: If you are currently disbursing sub-merchant funds to Venmo via an email address, the email address provided must match the sub-merchant's Venmo account.

 - Business Name: This is only required if a Tax ID is provided instead of a SSN.

-- Mobile Phone: This is only required if you plan to disburse sub-merchant funds to Venmo via phone number.
+- Mobile Phone: This is only required if you are disbursing sub-merchant funds to Venmo via phone number.

 - SSN or Tax ID: You can collect the full number, last 4 digits, or nothing at all.
 It is up to you whether you want to collect each sub-merchant’s full SSN (Social Security Number) or Tax ID during the onboarding process; sub-merchants can process up to 200 transactions or $20,000 in total transaction volume without providing this information.
 If you expect your sub-merchants to exceed these thresholds, however, we recommend collecting the full SSN or Tax ID upfront, as you'll need to distribute 1099-K tax forms to these sub-merchants come tax season.